 When the temperature drops, many people head indoors to exercise.

-Yes, it’s warmer in the gym or your house, but there are little-known health benefits to exercising in cold weather.
+Yes, it’s warmer in your house, but there are little-known health benefits to exercising in cold weather.

 Burn more calories